poconosewandvac/Commerce_GuestOrder/README.md

 ### Validation Fields

-By default, the snippet validates against the zip field in comOrder, however it can validate any field in comOrder, or even multiple fields.
-For example, if you wanted to validate the zip and email field you would call GetGuestOrder like
+By default, the snippet validates against the zip field in comAddress, however it can validate against any column in comAddress or even multiple fields.
+For example, if you wanted to validate the zip and email field you would call GetGuestOrder with the fields property (where each field is comma seperated)

 ```
 [[!GetGuestOrder? &fields=`zip,email`]]
 ```

-This would also require a change to your formTpl to input the new field, which can be any chunk you create.
+This would also require a change to your formTpl to input the new field, which can be any chunk you create (formTpl).
 You will need to add the fields using the name attribute name="values[column]".
 For example, a sample form for using zip and email could be

 ```HTML
 <form action="[[~[[*id]]]]" method="POST">